Justgo13/sensor_library/docs/_build/html/_sources/index.rst.txt

 About project
 =============
-This project is funded by the Defense Research and Development Canada (DRDC) and they are working alongside Carleton University to develop algorithms for radar and lidar sensors.
-The radars used in this project are Novelda X4, Thor WFS30-K1, Ouster lidar and Advacam Minipix TPX3.
+This project is funded by both the Defense Research and Development Canada (DRDC) and the National Research Council (NRC).
+These organizations are working alongside Carleton University students to develop a pip installable library that contains all the parsers used to convert radar and lidar data to readable csv files.
+The radars used in this project are the Novelda X4M03, X4M300, X4M200 and the TI-AWR1642.
+The lidar used is the Ouster OS1-16.

 Contents: